schipeltaper/veganexplainer/index.md

 This vegan pizza was created by a team of dietitians working with the Dutch Society for Veganism [Source: https://www.nieuwsvoordietisten.nl/nieuw-de-vegan-schijf/].
 The size of each slice represents how much grams is recommended to take relative to each other.

-[TODO explain each sections (listing by showing many products within thaqt section) and then increasing a nutrients bar proportionally]

 Let's start with the biggest sectionn: The vegetables.
 The recommended amount is at least 250 to 300 grams a day [https://www.veganisme.org/informatie/voeding/]

 Then the second biggest section is the wholemeal grains (and potatoes).
-This includes rice, potatoes, wholemeal bread, wholemeal pasta.
+This includes rice, potatoes, wholemeal bread, oats, wholemeal pasta.
 Being a good source for certain nutrients it is also partly how you get your complete proteins from plants!

 Which brings us to the next sections.
 Legumes!
 This includes peas, tofu, tempeh, chicpeas and all beans.
 Legumes are a great source of many essential nutrients PLUS lgeumes combined with a wholemeal grain can be considered to make a complete protein [Source that claims this https://www.voedingscentrum.nl/nl/service/vraag-en-antwoord/gezonde-voeding-en-voedingsstoffen/waarom-hebben-vegetariers-en-veganisten-meer-eiwit-nodig-.aspx]